jhannah/lab-git-101/README.md

 powerful!

 1. Oh yeah, good luck with that.
-2. You guys realize you live in a sewer, right?
+2. You guys realize you live in a Sioux City sewer, right?
 3. Yeah, lots of people did.
 4. Hello, little man.
 I will destroy you!
 5. Ow, my spirit!